Now, the Pentagon, the Pentagon is denying that they ignored the warnings of Abel Danger.

 This story is basically about, okay, the Democrats have to placate the wackos and the kooks, but they can't turn off America at the same time.

-The debate over what to do about Roberts is the latest in a series of disagreements over the past three years, putting the party's Washington-based leaders against the traditional liberal advis advocacy groups or the newer world of grassroots activists stitched together through email and the uh the weblogs.
+The debate over what to do about Roberts is the latest in a series of disagreements over the past three years, putting the party's Washington-based leaders against the traditional liberal advocacy groups or the newer world of grassroots activists stitched together through email and the weblogs.

-That note that the term special interest is not used here to describe these uh wacko liberals.
+Note that the term special interest is not used here to describe these wacko liberals, liberal advocacy groups.

-Uh if this uh story was about Republicans, it would be called special interests.
+If this story was about Republicans, it would be called special interests.

-They're also uh abiding tensions over what political strategy might be most effective in uh in carrying the party back to power.
+There are also abiding tensions over what political strategy might be most effective in carrying the party back to power.

-This again, and it's not really about Cindy Sheehan, it's about the opportunity.
+This, again, and it's not really about Cindy Sheehan.

 It is about the it's it's it's it's about the opportunity that the circumstance provides so that we can get our power back.

-Uh in the meantime, these uh the so-called liberal advocacy groups, the special interests are watching with baited breath, and if the Democrats don't follow the script uh in Washington, they will be heard from.
+And if the Democrats don't follow the script in Washington, they will be heard from.

 This is not a party that's unified.